ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 The now fractured Ethereum community, already war-weary thanks to the Hard Fork debate, was sent into overdrive by the emergence of Ethereum Classic.
 What many had hoped would be the end of the struggle turned out to be the beginning of another difficult chapter in a demoralizing development that was far worse than professed and anticipated just weeks earlier.

 The chain split was far from painless.
 Had all the side effects been known in advance, it seems extremely unlikely that even the most ardent supporters of a Hard Fork would have considered it an acceptable solution, especially compared to alternatives that would not have caused a split.
 ETC was living proof that pro-forker assurances about a smooth Hard Fork were just wishful thinking.
-Having caused such a cock-up, who could trust their judgement again?
+Having caused such a cock-up, who could trust their judgment again?

 ### Chain of Thieves